 On Facebook, search for the city/country + expat/digital nomad.
-They are usually closed groups, but say that you are potentially moving there soon and they will let you join.
+They are usually closed groups, but say that you are potentially moving there soon, and they will let you join.
 Facebook groups are one of the best ways to travel hacks without credit cards.

 If you change the search setting to Airbnb to one week or one month, you’ll see a lot of the properties will have a discount.
-Property owners want long-term stays in their Airbnbs.
+Property owners want long-term stays in their Airbnb.
 I’ve seen discounts as high as 70% if you choose to stay for a month in a lower season.

-Even if you book for a longer term, if you don’t like it there or the property was misrepresented, you can ask the owner of the property that it wasn’t up to your standards and unless you cancel the remainder of your reservation, you would probably have to give it a bad review.
+Even if you book for a longer term, if you don’t like it there or the property was misrepresented, you can ask the owner of the property that it wasn’t up to your standards, and unless you cancel the remainder of your reservation, you would probably have to give it a bad review.

 I recently stayed in a property in Ho Chi Minh, and the property was severely misrepresented.
 The washroom was in a separate room down the hallway, and there was no patio.
-I asked the owner if I could cancel the stay and she was ok with it.
+I asked the owner if I could cancel the stay, and she was ok with it.
 I gave her a couple of days of notice so she could find someone else.

-Long-term travel is cheaper per day than short-term travel
+Long-term travel is cheaper per day than short-term

-If you’re staying long term in a city, over a week is when you can start shopping for longer-term hotel deals.
+If you’re staying long-term in a city, over a week is when you can start shopping for longer-term hotel deals.
 If you get a place with a kitchen, you can cook a few of your meals as well.
 You can rent a car or motorcycle for a week and explore on your own without having to find an expensive tour guide or taxi.
 You can travel hack without credit cards by keeping this rule in mind.

 Join Facebook groups if you need to buy/sell/trade stuff

-Sometimes while traveling, you might need to buy something unexpected.
+Sometimes while travelling, you might need to buy something unexpected.
 Luckily, there are Facebook groups set up with the sole purpose of buying, selling, and trading things with other people.
 Again, Facebook groups are one of the best ways to travel hack without credit cards.

 Search for City + buy/sell/trade.
 If there is a group, join it and ask what you’re looking for or have.

-One time when I was traveling, I lost my cell phone.
+One time when I was travelling, I lost my cell phone.
 I didn’t want to buy a brand new expensive phone.
 Instead of having to fumble around with a foreign language at a mall or market, I pulled up the local buy/sell/trade Facebook group and found several phones for sale.
 I messaged a few of them and met one 30 minutes later at a coffee shop to purchase a phone.